-Dr. Jim Oates is an associate professor in the Division of Rheumatology at the Medical University of South Carolina.
+Dr. Jim Oates is a professor of medicine and Director of the Division of Rheumatology at the Medical University of South Carolina.
 He received a BS in chemistry at Bates College and a medical degree from Johns Hopkins School of Medicine in 1991.
 He completed his internship and residency in internal medicine and fellowship in rheumatology at Duke University Medical Center in 1996.
 He came to the Medical University of South Carolina in 1996 to complete a research fellowship and joined the faculty of the Division of Rheumatology in 1997.

-He has supported clinical research at a regional and national level by serving the president of the American Federation for Medical Research and now the secretary-treasury of the Southern Society for Clinical Investigation, where he also serves as an associate editor of its journal, the American Journal of Medical Sciences.
-He has received numerous awards, including Phi Beta Kappa from Bates College, the Four Schools Physician Scientist Training Program Scholarship from the Johns Hopkins School of Medicine, the Senior Rheumatology Scholar Award from the American College of Rheumatology (ACR), the Arthritis Investigator Award from the ACR and its foundation, the Research Education Foundation (REF), the Merck Young Investigator Award, the REF/European League Against Rheumatism International Exchange Award, and the Developing Scholar Award from the Medical University of South Carolina Health Sciences Foundation.
+Dr. Oates has supported clinical research at a regional and national level by serving the President of the American Federation for Medical Research and President of the Southern Society for Clinical Investigation, where he now serves as an associate editor of its journal, the American Journal of Medical Sciences.
+He has received numerous awards, including: Phi Beta Kappa from Bates College; the Four Schools Physician Scientist Training Program Scholarship from the Johns Hopkins School of Medicine; the Senior Rheumatology Scholar Award from the American College of Rheumatology (ACR); the Arthritis Investigator Award from the ACR and its foundation; the Research Education Foundation (REF); the Merck Young Investigator Award; the REF/European League Against Rheumatism International Exchange Award; and, the Developing Scholar Award from the Medical University of South Carolina Health Sciences Foundation.